 I have a simple litmus test.
 I like to ask my students if they know what they are good at.
 Whatever their answers may be, I always follow that with: “How do you know?”
 From the looks on their faces either they thought I tied their brains in a knot, or some would over-confidently say: “Well, I got first place,” or something similar.
 Notice that the confused students didn’t let their egos take over, while the over-confident ones are egocentrically comparing themselves to others.

 How else would you know you are good at something?
 You must have someone else to compare yourself to right?
-Not quite!
+Wrong.
 I mentioned that someone who is good at a particular skill is recognized because of his or her effort in helping other people fulfilling their needs.
 In the process, this individual changed their lives.
 And this individual is recognized by someone other than himself.

 So why do we compare?
 We compare because it is more interesting.
 Otherwise, we would get bored.
 Try observing yourself in front of the mirror for an hour, you’ll see what I mean.
 But when you’re watching other people’s lives through reality television, it gets interesting.
 You could easily spend a whole day.

 It is always interesting to look at others because they have what you don’t.
 They have the bigger house, prettier wife, more interesting drama, lavisher lifestyle, better vehicles.
 Meanwhile, you’re nothing more than the lousy average joe living his boring life.
 The grass is always greener on the other side remember?

 Fortunately, our comparative behavior is not innate.
 Rather, it is taught.
 Through the ages we have been conditioned to compare.
 Our ancestors compete against each other to survive.
 And this behaviour continues to this day.
 Modern society does a very good job comparing one another in fields such as education, corporate, and sports.

 Students are pigeonholed to compete and compare against others via tests and scores as the symbol of academic excellence and validation to attend famous schools and work in prestigious firms.